 In 2015, 32% were using PM software, while 70% of the buyers sampled were using manual methods.

 This is an indicator that first-time buyers remain the largest demographic in the PM marketplace, as SMBs continue to find manual methods and non-specialized software insufficient for managing projects.

-Cory Chaplin, the director in the Technology Integration practice at West Monroe Partners, says businesses often use Microsoft Excel to manage projects when the complexity and number of projects is low, eventually making the jump to PM software as both increase.
+Cory Chaplin, the director in the Technology Integration practice at West Monroe Partners, says businesses often use Microsoft Excel to manage projects when the complexity and number of projects are low, eventually making the jump to PM software as both increase.